UniversalDependencies/docs/_ga-feat/NounType.md

 shortdef: 'NounType'
 ---

-In Irish, noun forms fall into certain groups, that can change the spelling of the noun itself or surrounding words in certain contexts.
+In Irish, noun forms fall into certain groups or declentions (see [Form]()).
+These nouns follow patterns of inflection depending on gender, number and case.
+The noun type feature affects the form of modifying adjectives, and so is a feature of both parts of speech.

 ### `Strong` : strong plurals